eye-division/lucytennyson-art/_gallery/current-work.md

   #### Jane Haigh: "Beyond digital video and traditional painting and drawing,
   lies the new work by JD Haigh, which is site specific to Port Meadow.
-Her work uses editing and layers to suggest the workings of memory meaning and time that, like spectres, are so perceptible in our historical places".&nbsp;
+Her work uses editing and layers to suggest the workings of memory meaning and time that, like spectres, are so perceptible in our historical places".

-  Jenny Blyth:&nbsp; "I never tire of Port Meadow and have walked daily whatever the weather for years.&nbsp; I love the huge skies, and stepping onto the meadow that stretches towards Oxford, it presents like an old Dutch master, an ever-changing canvas.&nbsp; It is large enough to lose yourself in nature, to embrace the elements, and familiar enough to encourage a quiet meditation.
-I attempt to capture a sense of oneness in my photographs.&nbsp; I have always been drawn to the poetry in photography, and try to catch the moment as it feels on the day.&nbsp; I am not technicially minded, and shy away from photoshop so that the images are as true as they can be."
+  Jenny Blyth: "I never tire of Port Meadow and have walked daily whatever the weather for years.
+I love the huge skies, and stepping onto the meadow that stretches towards Oxford, it presents like an old Dutch master, an ever-changing canvas.
+It is large enough to lose yourself in nature, to embrace the elements, and familiar enough to encourage a quiet meditation.
+I attempt to capture a sense of oneness in my photographs.
+I have always been drawn to the poetry in photography, and try to catch the moment as it feels on the day.
+I am not technicially minded, and shy away from photoshop so that the images are as true as they can be."
 homepage_description_markdown: >-
   JD Haigh, Jenny Blythe, Elizabeth Lake and Lucy Tennyson show work Beyond Port Meadow